Library & FAQs

 Frequently Asked Questions

-It is anticipated that construction will begin in late 2025 or early 2026 with an in-service date of 2028.
+It is anticipated that construction will begin in 2026 with an in-service date by the end of 2028.

 JETx is one of 18 new transmission projects in the Upper Midwest identified by the Midcontinent Independent System Operator (MISO) in Tranche 1 of their Long-Range Transmission Planning effort.
 This project will help ensure electric reliability, increase resiliency to extreme weather events, reduce transmission congestion, and increase access to low-cost energy in the region.